-“The business of market research is changing rapidly, and nonconscious measurement techniques are growing ever more important as a class of consumer insight techniques.
+“The business of user research is changing rapidly, and nonconscious measurement techniques are growing ever more important as a class of consumer insight techniques.

 Nonconscious methods are an area exhibiting rapid cycles of innovation and growth.”